 Treatment for Male Infertility

 In order to appropriately treat a case of male fertility, Dr. Clavell will first need to diagnose the source of the problem.

 This process will typically begin by checking the patient’s sperm to see if it indeed healthy or not.
 If the exact cause is still unclear after this initial investigation then further tests will need to be conducted to determine what is preventing the sperm from reaching or properly fertilizing the partner’s egg.

 Again, based on the particular source of the man’s fertility issues, recommended treatment will vary.
 Some male infertility cases will require surgery to treat, while others will not.
-In order to discover the best solution for yourself and your partner, you will both need to have a thorough discussion with Dr. Clavell at his office in Houston, TX.
+In order to discover the best solution for yourself and your partner, you will both need to have a thorough discussion with Dr. Clavell at his urology clinic in Houston, TX.